HBFCrew/default_content_deploy/README.md

     Export all nodes and skip nodes with references with entity id 5 and 7.

-## drush default-content-deploy-export-site, drush dcdes
+## drush default-content-deploy:export-site, drush dcdes

-Exports a whole site content.
+Exports a whole site content + path aliases.
 You can include/exclude entities by their type.

 Entity types exported by default: